Raynold Oilouch

-Raynold B. Oilouch (born 1965 or 1966) is a Palauan politician.
+Raynold B. Oilouch (born 1965) is a Palauan politician.

+Career

 He has served as the Vice President of Palau from 19 January 2017 to 21 January 2021, and again since 16 January 2025.
 Oilouch was elected vice president in the 2016 elections.
 He was also the Minister of Justice from January 2017 to January 2021, and minister of health since January 2025.

 Before his term as vice president, he served as senator from Ngchesar in the Senate of Palau.

-Oilouch has a bachelor's degrees of both social sciences and economics from Canberra College of Advanced Education.
+Oilouch has a bachelor's degrees in both social sciences and economics from Canberra College of Advanced Education.
 He has also been practicing law in Palau since 1998.